Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 To get the documentation about the endpoints you can go on [http://localhost/auth/swagger-ui.html](http://localhost/auth/swagger-ui.html) when the topology is launched.

-Once you are logged you receive a JWT to be able to make other call on API (add a user and update your password).
+Once you are logged you receive a JWT to be able to make other call on API (add an user and update your password).

 ### Choices